mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

         "qualityScore": "Floating point number representing the score for the current capture" },
-      "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block)", "sessionKey": "Session key used for encrypting bioValue, encrypted with MOSIP public key (dynamically selected based on the uri) and encoded", "thumbprint": "SHA256 representation of thumbprint of the certificate that was used for encryption of session key.
+      "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block)", "sessionKey": "Session key used for encrypting bioValue, encrypted with MOSIP public key (dynamically selected based on the uri) and base64urlencoded", "thumbprint": "SHA256 representation of thumbprint of the certificate that was used for encryption of session key.
 All texts to be treated as uppercase without any spaces or hyphens", "error": {
         "errorCode": "101",